X-Dragon 20W Review

 Our Analysis and Test Results

-In our side-by-side tests, the X-Dragon 20W proved to be one of the most effective portable panels in the review.
+In our side-by-side tests, the X-Dragon 20W proved to be the most effective portable panels in the review.
 It can charge an iPhone or small battery quickly in good conditions and has the option to charge two devices with its dual USB ports.
 Concerning weight, it is one of the heaviest panels we tested, but this is to be expected from a model of its capacity.

 Charge Interruption Recovery

 The X-Dragon performed very similarly to the Anker 21W and the Anker 15W as the top performing panels in this rating metric.
 Each panel was able to reestablish a connection to its device quickly after being shaded.
 As a cloud passed overhead, it would interrupt the charge, but with X-Dragon's iSolar technology, the panel could quickly readjust and recover the charge quickly.
 This adaptability is one of the plus sides of panels that have the charge delivery adjustment capabilities built into their design.

 To charge our battery to from 0 to 100% took the X-Dragon only 3 hours and 32 minutes.
 Hats off to this one, since this was the fastest charge time of all nine panels.
 In comparison, it takes 4 hours for a 5W to 7W panel to charge the same battery to 15%.
 That puts things in perspective!
 These batteries can charge an iPhone from off to full about two times, so from that, you can surmise that the X-Dragon would make quick work of charging a phone.
 In fact, in our tests, it took 30 minutes to charge a phone to 30%.
 From these tests, the X-Dragon proved to be a charging machine, scoring the highest score for the charging speed metric.

 Multiple Device Charging Speed